webcracy/motion-sparkle/README.md

 ## Contributing

+Please do help with comments, issues and pull requests!

+I've made a list of features that I look forward to having.
+You can attack those or suprise me :)

 Wanted features:

   - [ ]  Copy the Sparkle.framework in a more sensible way, ideally through Cocoapods (it's currently copied multiple times because rubygems won't handle symlinks)